+This clause captures the enhancement to the interaction with PCC in clause 4.11.0a.2 to support URSP delivery via EPS.

+URSP delivery via EPS is supported in roaming scenarios, both for a PDN connection established in Home Routed and for a PDN connection established in LBO.

 To Support URSP provisioning in EPS, the SMF+PGW-C receives the Indication of URSP Provisioning Support in EPS PCO and ePCO support indication from the UE, if the SMF+PGW-C also supports URSP Provisioning Support in EPS and ePCO, it selects a PCF which also supports URSP Provisioning in EPS to establish the SM Policy Association based on the received Indication of URSP Provisioning Support in EPS PCO and local configuration.

-When the SMF+PGW-C receives the UE Policy Container ePCO in Bearer Resource Command during UE requested bearer resource modification procedure, it forwards transparently the UE Policy Container to PCF for the PDU Session in the Npcf_SMPolicyControl_Update Request including indication that "UE Policy Container received" PCRT was met.
-When the PCF for Session Management receives UE Policy Container from PCF for the UE, it forwards the UE Policy Container to SMF+PGW-C in Npcf_SMPolicyControl_UpdateNotify Request.
-The PCF for the PDU Session retrieves the PCRTs for UE Policy from PCF for the UE and subscribe to the applicable PCRTs in EPC to SMF+PGW-C.
+When the SMF+PGW-C receives the UE Policy Container ePCO in Bearer Resource Command during UE requested bearer resource modification procedure, it forwards transparently the UE Policy Container to PCF for the SM Session in the Npcf_SMPolicyControl_Update Request including indication that "UE Policy Container received" PCRT was met.

-When URSP Provisioning is supported in EPS, the PCF for the PDU Session may establish the UE Policy Association with PCF for the UE:
+If the PCF for the SM Session support URSP delivery in EPS, the PCF for the SM Session may establish the UE Policy Association with PCF for the UE under the following cases: